gabihodoroaga/smtp-email-forward/readme.md

 - add support for SPF validation
 - add support for DKIM validation
+- add options to filter the emails addresses
-- add support for email list
+- add support for Let's encrypt